 The Early YEARS

-In the late 1960’s through the mid-70’s, killer whales (orcas) were captured and put on display in marine parks.
+In the late 1960s through the mid-70s, killer whales (orcas) were captured and put on display in marine parks.
 Historically, these whales had been considered by many cultures to be vicious and dangerous animals, that humans should avoid.
 A botched attempt to kill an orca for use as a sculpture model led to the “discovery” that they were most often docile, intelligent, and capable of learning.
-The popularity of viewing these animals in marine parks, up close and personal, snowballed.
+The popularity of viewing them in marine parks, up close and personal, snowballed.
 As a result, almost overnight, the world’s attitude toward killer whales changed.

 During this time, numerous killer whales were captured by humans in the Pacific Northwest; a region where they had been historically abundant.
 Sadly, many whales died in the process.
 After a few years of steady increase in captures, the Canadian government decided it was prudent to determine how many killer whales there were in this part of the world.
 The common perception was that there were thousands.
 Not long after the completion of the Canadian study, the United States government decided to follow suit.
 In 1976, Orca Survey was launched as a census to determine the status of the newly defined population: Southern Resident killer whales (SRKW).